History of Czech Republic in Timeline

 1999: Gold medal at the World Championships

-The Czech ice hockey team has won (along with the Czechoslovakian team) thirteen gold medals at the World Championships, including three straight from 1999 to 2001.
+The Czech ice hockey team won (along with the Czechoslovakian team) thirteen gold medals at the World Championships, including three straight from 1999 to 2001.

-2001: Decline in Roman Catholicism
+2001: Adherence to Roman Catholicism

-From 1991 to 2001 and further to 2011 the adherence to Roman Catholicism decreased from 39% to 27% and then to 10%; Protestantism similarly declined from 3.7% to 2% and then to 0.8%.
+From 1991 to 2001 and further to 2011 the adherence to Roman Catholicism decreased from 39% to 27% and then to 10%.

-2001: Tourism Earnings
+2001: Tourism earnings

 2001: Gold medal at the World Championships

-The Czech ice hockey team has won (along with the Czechoslovakian team) thirteen gold medals at the World Championships, including three straight from 1999 to 2001.
+The Czech ice hockey team won (along with the Czechoslovakian team) thirteen gold medals at the World Championships, including three straight from 1999 to 2001.

-2003: Gas Consumption
+2003: Gas consumption

-May 2004: Schengen Area Membership
+May 2004: Czech Republic joins Schengen Area

-2004: Abolishment of Compulsory Military Service
+2004: Abolishment of compulsory military service

 In 2004, the Czech army transformed into a fully professional organization, and compulsory military service was abolished.

-2005: Electricity Production Sources
+2005: Electricity production

 Since 2005, Prague's mayor, Pavel Bém, has worked to improve the city's reputation by cracking down on petty crime.

-July 2006: Český Telecom Acquisition
+July 2006: Acquisition of Český Telecom

 On July 1, 2006, Český Telecom was acquired by Telefónica group and renamed Telefónica O2 Czech Republic.

-2006: Casino Royale film location
+2006: Casino Royale filmed in Karlovy Vary

 In 2006, the city of Karlovy Vary was used as a location for the James Bond film Casino Royale.